Progress report Care for Children Foundation 2012.

-This is our 10th annual progress report which details our activities for the two orphanages in Minethouk, Burma (Myanmar).
+This is our 11th annual progress report, detailing our activities for the two orphanages in Minethouk, Burma (Myanmar).

-In July, Yolanda, a volunteer from Spain did come to the orphanages and has worked there for over two months.
-She taught the children English and Spanish, gave computer lessons and even taught some Spanish dances.
+In December, a volunteer from Spain (Natascha) did come to the orphanages and worked there for four weeks.
+She gave among other things English and computer lessons.
+She also ordered bids for the purchase of computers.

-You will understand that the staff and the children of the orphanages were very pleased with the efforts of these volunteers.
-In 2012 again some volunteers will visit the orphanages.
+The staff members and the children are very pleased with the efforts of the volunteers.
+In 2013, several volunteers will come again to the orphanages.

 The small businesses

-We are extremely grateful for all the support we received in 2011 from you and from all donors, small and large, privately and from businesses, from churches, from schools and from volunteers.
+We are extremely grateful for all the support we received in 2012 from you and from all donors, small and large, privately and from businesses, from churches, from schools and from the volunteers.

 Dear donators and interested readers, Landsmeer, February 2019.